Eduard Khil: Early life and education

-Eduard Anatolyevich Khil was born on September 4, 1934, in Smolensk, to Anatoly Vasilyevich Khil and Yelena Pavlovna Kalugina.
+Eduard Anatolyevich Khil was born on 4 September 1934, in Smolensk, to Anatoly Vasilyevich Khil and Yelena Pavlovna Kalugina.
 With his family breaking up, he was raised by his mother.
-During the Great Patriotic War, his kindergarten was bombed and he was separated from his mother and evacuated to Bekovo, Penza Oblast where he ended up in a children's home, which lacked basic facilities and needs, including food.
+During World War II, his kindergarten was bombed and he was separated from his mother and evacuated to Bekovo, Penza Oblast, where he ended up in a children's home, which lacked basic facilities and needs, including food.
 Despite the desperate situation, Eduard regularly performed in front of wounded soldiers in the nearby hospital.
 He was reunited with his mother in 1943 when Smolensk was liberated from Nazi Germany and in 1949 moved to Leningrad, where he enrolled in and then graduated from printing college.
 In 1955, Khil enrolled in the Leningrad Conservatory, where he studied under direction of Yevgeny Olkhovsky and Zoya Lodyi.
 He graduated in 1960.
 During his studies, he began performing various lead operatic roles, including Figaro in The Marriage of Figaro.

 Career

 After graduating he became interested in pop music after attending a Klavdiya Shulzhenko concert, and started to perform popular music.
 This led to him winning several prizes in the next two decades.
 He won the "All Russian Competition for Performers" in 1962 and was invited to perform at the "Festival of Soviet Songs" in 1965.
 He attained second place in Sopot International Song Festival in 1965.
-In 1967, composer Andrey Petrov won the USSR State Prize for a collection of songs performed mainly by Khil, and in 1968 Khil was awarded the Honored Artist of the RSFSR.
+In 1967, composer Andrei Petrov won the USSR State Prize for a collection of songs performed mainly by Khil, and in 1968 Khil was awarded the Honored Artist of the RSFSR.
 The Order of the Red Banner of Labour was awarded in 1971, and Russia's most prestigious artist award, the People's Artist of the RSFSR, was awarded to Khil in 1974.
 He was so successful that the public called him the 'Symbol of Leningrad'.

 Between 1977 and 1979, Khil taught solo singing at the Russian State Institute of Performing Arts.

 Khil toured in over 80 countries and lived at Tolstoy House (Толсто́вский дом) in Saint Petersburg.

-After his singing career faded in the early 1990s, Khil re-entered private life and worked in a cafe in Paris, singing cabaret.
+After his singing career faded in the early 1990s, Khil re-entered private life and worked in a café in Paris, singing cabaret.
 In 1996, upon the suggestion of his son Dmitry, he became part of Khil and the Sons, a joint project with the rock band Prepinaki.

 For his 75th birthday, Khil was awarded the Order "For Merit to the Fatherland", 4th class in 2009 by Russia and, in 2010, performed in Saint Petersburg's Victory Day Parade.